Sigma Thermal’s Project Process

 2. Project Manager Review

 Once received by the project management team, the designated project manager will review the PO to extract the essential requirements, the customer’s wish list, and the areas where the Sigma team may have room to make expert recommendations.
-During this stage, the project manager will also be watching for red flags that could impact the overall scope of work, such as liquidated damages, penalties, and the appropriate budgeting of all project factors, including significant costs like transportation and
+During this stage, the project manager will also be watching for red flags that could impact the overall scope of work, such as liquidated damages, penalties, and the appropriate budgeting of all project factors, including significant costs like transportation and procurement.

 3. Group Reviews